A tonewood guide is essential if you want to make your own guitar. We’ll answer the following questions:

-You must have come to this page for a reason, which maybe is that:
+You must have come to this page for a reason.
+Maybe you want to:

-Whichever goal you might have, you will leave this page with a greater knowledge on guitar wood, and – well, I cannot guarantee it – with your definitive idea in mind.
+Whichever goal you might have, you will leave this page with a greater knowledge on guitar wood, and – I hope – with your definitive idea in mind.

 3. Acoustic guitar

-Even though wood plays its role on both electric and acoustic guitar, it certainly has more impact on the latter.
+Even though wood plays a role in modifying the sound of both electric and acoustic guitars, it certainly has more impact on the latter.
 But again, it goes back to the eternal debate.

-There’s a couple of wood types used for this instrument, let’s see first those used for the soundboard.
+There’s a couple of woods used for this instrument, let’s see first those used for the soundboard.

-If you plan on making an acoustic guitar, or even have it built, taking your time before choosing the top wood is necessary.
+If you plan on making an acoustic guitar or have it built, taking your time before choosing the top wood is necessary.
 The top is responsible for a large part of the guitar sound.
-Here are two tonewoods commonly used (click on the picture to see the description):
+Here are two tonewoods commonly used (from left to right):

 Sometimes, other types are used such as mahogany for steel-string guitars, or basswood for classical guitars.
 If you desire a more unique sound on your guitar, go for a rarer guitar wood, but keep in mind that it’s often more expensive, as less employed.